mongodb/docs/source/administration/backups.rst

 Without Journaling
 ~~~~~~~~~~~~~~~~~~

-If your :option:`mongod` instance does not running with journaling enabled,
+If your :program:`mongod` instance does not running with journaling enabled,
 obtaining a functional backup of a consistent state is more
 complicated.
 Flush all writes to disk and
 lock the database to prevent writes during the backup